-Her recently released fourth album, Red, had opening sales of 1.21 million – the highest recorded in a decade, and Taylor Swift has had two million-plus opening weeks.
+Her fourth album “Red” had opening sales of 1.21 million – the highest recorded in a decade, and Taylor Swift has had two million-plus opening weeks.

-In a taping in front of a college audience for the tv show “VH1 Storytellers” (scheduled to air Nov.
-11), she responded to a question from a college student: “I doubt myself 400,000 times per 10-minute interval.
+But in a taping in front of a college audience for the tv show “VH1 Storytellers”, she responded to a question from a college student: “I doubt myself 400,000 times per 10-minute interval.
 I have a terrifying long list of fears.
 Literally everything — diseases, spiders… and people getting tired of me.”
 [Hollywood Reporter 10/17/2012]

 [Photo from post: Taylor Swift: precocious talent, homeschooling, gutsy self-determination.]

 Will Smith admits, “I still doubt myself every single day.
 What people believe is my self-confidence is actually my reaction to fear.”

 Here are a few excerpts from my book on these topics of doubt and confidence.
 [Photos not in book.]

 [See About The Book for reviews and more info.]